Patient education: Heart transplantation (Beyond the Basics)

 REASONS FOR HEART TRANSPLANTATION

-The American Society of Transplantation has published recommendations to guide healthcare providers about which patients should be considered for transplantation .
+The American Society of Transplantation has published recommendations to guide health care providers about which patients should be considered for transplantation .
 The major reason for cardiac transplantation is to improve survival.
 A second important reason is to enhance quality of life.
-(See "Indications and contraindications for cardiac transplantation".)
+(See "Indications and contraindications for cardiac transplantation in adults".)

 Criteria for heart transplantation — The primary task in selecting candidates for heart transplantation is the person's prognosis.
 There are many predictors of need for transplantation; one of the best predictors is the amount of oxygen required by the body, called VO2.
 This is measured as a person exercises on a treadmill.
 Poor heart function despite excellent medical therapy is another very important predictor of poor prognosis.